SAP-samples/btp-cap-multitenant-saas/docu/4-expert/-CloudFoundry-/deploy-multiple-regions/README.md

 Using custom domains is also essential in case of failover scenarios.
 For these scenarios, you usually provide your consumers a single point of entry like **subscriber.susaas.com**.
 The actual failover from **subscriber.eu10.susaas.com** to **subscriber.eu20.susaas.com** is happening in the background without the user even noticing.

-To get a proper understanding of the Custom Domain service and how to set up scenarios like the one above, please check the respective **Expert Scope** chapter on [Custom Domain Usage](../custom-domain-usage/README.md).
+To get a proper understanding of the Custom Domain service and how to set up scenarios like the one above, please check the respective **Expert Features** chapter on [Custom Domain Usage](../custom-domain-usage/README.md).
 Below you can see sample route mappings of a consumer named **subscriber** in two regions (eu10 and eu20).

 [<img src="./images/MR_MultiReg01.png" width="400" />](./images/MR_MultiReg01.png?raw=true)